IGS/portal_client/README.md

 ## 5. Downloads using Aspera

-The portal_client includes support for downloading data via Aspera's propietary 'fasp' protocol.
+The portal_client includes support for downloading data via Aspera's proprietary 'fasp' protocol.
 This is a proprietary high-performance protocol that uses UDP packets.
 The `ascp` utility *must* be installed, and available, on the same system as the portal client, or an error will occur.
 Please check for the availablity of 'ascp' with `which`: